I4mCh40s/BJ_strat/README.md

 Basically it simulates a Blackjack game against a dealer with various parameters that you can change and see how it affects the outcome.

+If you want to try it out: Start with the results_graphs.py where you'll set all the parameters and execute this script.

 **You can control:**
 - Number of game cycles
 - Initial bet